Updated: May 12, 2021

 We all know that some of the wealthiest people on earth are college dropouts.
-Personalities such as Bill Gates, Steve Jobs, Ralph Lauren, Michael Dell and Richard Branson, have shown the world that one can be rich without having a degree.
+Personalities such as Bill Gates, Steve Jobs, Ralph Lauren, Michael Dell, and Richard Branson, have shown the world that one can be rich without having a degree.

-At the Center for Human Resource Research in Ohio State University, Jay Zagorsky had the same question in mind.
+At the Center for Human Resource Research at Ohio State University, Jay Zagorsky had the same question in mind.
 He then conducted a study to find out how important intelligence is to financial success.

 In his paper entitled, Do Have To Be Smart To Be Rich?
-The impact of IQ on wealth, income and financial distress, he reveals his findings after following more than 7,000 Americans from their teen years to their early 30’s.
+The impact of IQ on wealth, income, and financial distress, he reveals his findings after following more than 7,000 Americans from their teen years to their early 30’s.

-He gathered the financial status of these baby boomers by asking several questions about their credit history, monthly spending, accumulated assets and liabilities.
+He gathered the financial status of these baby boomers by asking several questions about their credit history, monthly spending, accumulated assets, and liabilities.

-Furthermore, these same group participated in an IQ test which covered word knowledge, paragraph comprehension, math knowledge and arithmetic reasoning.
+Furthermore, these same group participated in an IQ test which covered word knowledge, paragraph comprehension, math knowledge, and arithmetic reasoning.

-These information was then analyzed for correspondence.
+This information was then analyzed for correspondence.
 So what was his conclusion?